Finding Books Owned by NU Libraries

 Students should use interlibrary loan when they would like to use an item that is not available to them at Northwestern University.
 The library will attempt to obtain an item from another library.
 These scenarios include:

-Log into your interlibrary loan account (ILLiad) using your NetID and password.
-In the left sidebar, there are two forms through which students can place requests—one for books and one for articles or chapters of books.
+You can also place ILL requests by logging into your interlibrary loan account using your NetID and password.
+In the top menu, there are three forms through which students can place requests—one for books and mutlimedia, one for articles and one for chapters of books.
 Please only make one request per form (i.e., if you have three books that need to be obtained via ILL, submit three separate forms for each title).

 Within the forms, enter as much citation information as possible.
 Please do not use abbreviations.
 You can search WorldCat for the correct edition of the book.
-It is helpful if you include the OCLC number (located in the Details section at the bottom of an item record on WorldCat).
+It is helpful if you include the OCLC number (located in the item record on WorldCat).

 Getting Your ILL Request

 You will receive an email when your request is available.
-Articles will be delivered electronically.
+Articles will usually be delivered electronically as a PDF.
 Books will be available for pickup at the law circulation desk.
 Please note that items may take anywhere from two days to two weeks or longer to arrive.
 The turnaround time depends on how many copies are available among other libraries, how long the lending library takes to process the request, shipping time, etc.

 Returning ILL Books